chad-weigle/EmployeeList/README.md

 ## Did you make any trade-offs for this project?
 What would you have done differently with more time?
 I would have liked to use SwiftUI rather than Storyboards but as I am more familiar with Storyboards, I stuck to what I knew.
-With more time to learn SwiftUI before begining the project, I would have used it.
+With more time to learn SwiftUI before beginning the project, I would have used it.

 I also would have added in a few more unit tests to ensure my EmployeeImageService class was fully tested.
 Lastly, I would have made improvements to the UI.
 I would have added in some flair to the table to make